relxd/lxd-sdk/docs/StoragePoolsApi.md

 <a name="deleteStoragePoolsByNameVolumesByTypeName"></a>
 # **deleteStoragePoolsByNameVolumesByTypeName**
-> StandardServerResponse deleteStoragePoolsByNameVolumesByTypeName(pool, type, name)
+> BackgroundOperationResponse deleteStoragePoolsByNameVolumesByTypeName(pool, type, name)